 April 30, 2005 Tors Cove Work Weekend: (48 Photos)

-45. We arrived at the cabin Friday evening and we immediately set about installing the new upper kitchen cabinets, which fit the space perfectly.
+42. Maffer, Sooley, French, Ronnie and I arrived at the cabin Friday evening and we immediately set about installing the new upper kitchen cabinets, which fit the space perfectly.

-36. We wanted to move the propane range out from the corner of the kitchen, but this used countertop already had the sink installed in the middle.
+37. We wanted to move the propane range out from the corner but this used countertop already had the sink cut out in the middle.
 In the end it worked out ok, we cut the countertop close to the sink, moved the stove next to the sink and installed the cut off piece of counter top to the right side of the stove.

 31. The fill pipe from the eaves trough was extended to the new stand and a water line ran from the barrels to the new bathroom.
 The whole stand was painted in Green wood preservative to help prevent rot.

 1. All in all it was a very productive weekend and we were ready to rock the upcoming May 24 Holiday Weekend!

 Copyright © 2011 Michael Smith